egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 **18.** Suppose you want to build a model to classify whether a tweet spreads misinformation.
 You have 100K labeled tweets over the last 24 months.
 You decide to randomly shuffle on your data and pick 80% to be the train split, 10% to be the valid split, and 10% to be the test split.
 What might be the problem with this way of partitioning?

-In this case, the fact that validation and test data consists a minority part of the whole data, the model evaluation metrics might skew a lot.
+In this case, the fact that validation and test data consist a minority part of the whole data, the model evaluation metrics might skew a lot.
 If somehow the distributions of these two differs even in a small scale this quickly reflects the performance scores.
 To solve this problem we can use cross validation.

 **19.** You’re building a neural network and you want to use both numerical and textual features.
 How would you process those different features?

-If the categorical features have low cardinality, I would directly encode them using OHE.
-However if the otherwise is true depending on the data type we can use other encoding methods.
+If the categorical features have low cardinality, I would directly encode them using  One Hot Encoding.
+However if the opposite is true, depending on the data type, we can use other encoding methods.
 Here are my most frequently used ones:

 Categorical data (not text): Mean encoding